Landlord

 If you’re paying someone to manage your property, you want them to know more about the industry than you do.
 So even if you spend a decent amount of time staying up to date, it’s their full-time job to stay abreast with what the big players are doing, what new laws are affecting real estate and rentals, etc.

 A foolproof way to do this is to look at their management history.
-If a property management firm is worth their salt, they will have examples of their work that they will want you to see.
+If a property management firm is worth its salt, they will have examples of their work that they will want you to see.
 If they manage rental properties according to the changing needs of the market, then they will very likely ensure that yours will measure up.

 4. Property managers should have an extensive network.